 So you’ll be informed that you can’t watch BBC Iplayer but you can listed to BBC Radio.
 It’s called geotargeting and it is happening more and more on the internet.
 Of course it’s great when Google uses it to make sure that you get local results for your search for a plumber, but on the whole it’s used to block access to stuff.
 You see websites like to control what they charge in different places – the market in USA might support one price but they can charge much more in the UK.
 It’s online price discrimination and personally I find it rather annoying.

 So anyway all these firms supply proxies and VPNs based in various countries across the world.
 These are servers which you can use to relay your requests to any website you like, the advantage is that you ‘adopt’ the IP address of the server.
-So if the proxy is in the UK then you’ll have a British IP address and so you can watch whatever you want in the UK including BBC Iplayer.
+So if the proxy is in the UK then you’ll have a British IP address and so you can watch UK TV or sites you need, including BBC Iplayer.

 It’s not rocket science – so how should you choose between these companies – well here’s my little list of things to check.